Fraud Blocker

 Drip detailing is a way of channelling water away from the substrate to prevent build up.

-Architects and developers also need to be careful with the materials selected as metals such as bronz, lead and copper can all cause salt deposits in stone or brickwork which appear to produce staining.
+Architects and developers also need to be careful with the materials selected as metals such as bronze., lead and copper can all cause salt deposits in stone or brickwork which appear to produce staining.

 This can be on the surface or even beneath the surface in more porous materials making it harder to remove.